FOSS4GAcademy/GST103FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 3. First, you will work on the duplicate geometries.
 Right-click on the parcels layer in the Layers panel and choose Toggle Editing.
 4. Double-click on the first **duplicate geometry** error in the Topology Checker panel to zoom into that location.
 5. Use the Select Feature by Rectangle tool ![Select Feature by Rectangle tool](figures/Select_Feature_by_Rectangle_tool.png "Select Feature by Rectangle tool") *and drag a small rectangle* to select the duplicate parcels on the map.
-6. Open the parcel layer attribute table.
+6. Open the parcels layer attribute table.
 7. Change the display filter in the lower-left corner to Show Selected Features.
 8. Notice that for the two selected features, all of the attributes are identical.
 9. Select the feature with the higher row number by clicking on the row number.
 This leaves just one selected record.